 Caffeine also plays a role here.
 Along with stimulating the brain, it also increases the physical performance and metabolism rate which leads to more burning of fat.

-Read More about how to drink green tea for weight loss.
+Read more: how to drink Green tea for weight loss

 5. Helps in maintaining good mental health

-Green tea is known for its effects on improving the brain functions.
-What this means is that the effects of aging on the brain are reduced.
+Green tea is known for its effects on improving brain functions.
+What this means is that the effects of ageing on the brain are reduced.

-Many diseases like the Alzheimer’s disease associated with the memory loss can be prevented to a certain extent by regular consumption of green tea.
+Many diseases like Alzheimer’s disease associated with memory loss can be prevented to a certain extent by regular consumption of Green tea.
 Similarly, Parkinson’s disease is also associated with dementia.

-The catechins present in green tea protect neurons against such damage.
-Hence, green tea is expected to reduce changes of Alzheimer’s and Parkinson’s disease.
+The catechins present in Green tea protect neurons against such damage.
+Hence, Green tea is expected to reduce the chances of Alzheimer’s and Parkinson’s disease.